chiemelaonu/final-project-chiemelaonu/README.md

 ### Presentation
 - `final_project_presentation.html`: the rendered HTML file of the final presentation
-- `final_project_presentation.qmd`: the QMD files of the final presentation
+- `final_project_presentation.qmd`: the QMD file of the final presentation

 ### Memos
 - `Onuoha_Chiemela_data_memo.html`: the rendered HTML file of the data memo